zshipko/halide-runtime/README.md

 Rust bindings to the [halide](https://github.com/halide/halide) runtime.

-This crate will allow you to execute pre-compiled Halide kernels, to compile kernels take a looks at [halide-build](https://github.com/zshipko/halide-build)
+This crate will allow you to execute pre-compiled Halide kernels, to compile kernels take a look at [halide-build](https://github.com/zshipko/halide-build)